rdv821/seal/docs/source/grammar/grammar.md

 ```

 ## Subject Clause
 Subject clauses are composed of the keyword *subject* followed by the subject type, the subject, and the keyword *to*.
-A subject clause is optional in a policy rule.
+A subject clause is optional in a policy statement.
 The implicit subject is `subject group * to` and denotes everyone.
 The syntax of subject clauses:
 ```
 [subject <subject-type> <subject>]
 ```